On the Applicability of the Geodesic Deviation Equation in General Relativity: Applicability of the Geodesic Deviation Equation

-In this section we study the applicability of the first order deviation equation \eqref{eq_JacobiEquation} to describe the motion of a test body that is close to a given circular reference geodesic, i.e.\ its worldline is simply determined by a small initial perturbation of that reference curve, described by the solution \eqref{eq_GR_CircRefDevSol}.
-In the following we investigate the shape of the perturbed orbits as well as physical and artificial effects that are present in the solution.
+In this section, we study the applicability of the first order deviation equation \eqref{eq_JacobiEquation} in Schwarzschild spacetime to describe the motion of a test body that is close to a given circular reference geodesic.
+Its worldline is determined by a small initial perturbation of that reference curve, described by the solution \eqref{eq_GR_CircRefDevSol}.
+In the following, we investigate the shape of the perturbed orbits as well as physical and artificial effects, which are present in the solution.

 To describe different orbital configurations we have to examine the impact of the parameters $C_{(1,\dots,6)}$ on the perturbed orbit.
 A proper way to do this is to investigate the impact of each parameter separately since the different effects can be superimposed in this linearized framework.
-Here, we extend the brief analysis that was done in Ref. \citep{Philipp:etal:2015}.
+Here, we extend the brief analysis that was done in Ref. \cite{Philipp:etal:2015}.
 The connection between the parameters $C_{(i)}$ and the orbital elements of the perturbed orbit are summarized in Tab.\ \ref{tab_initialState}.
-Hence, for a given orbital configuration that is to be modeled we can determine the parameters that must be taken into account from the table and describe that satellite configuration within the framework of the geodesic deviation equation using the solution \eqref{eq_GR_CircRefDevSol}.
+Hence, for a specific orbital configuration that is to be modeled we can determine the parameters that must be taken into account from the table and describe that satellite configuration within the framework of the geodesic deviation equation using the solution \eqref{eq_GR_CircRefDevSol}.

-\subsection{Shape of the perturbed orbits}
+\subsection{Shape of the Perturbed Orbits}

 The following sections are named after the geometric shape of the perturbed orbits, caused by the choice of the respectively considered parameter(s).
 All orbits that we discuss in the following are shown in Fig.\ \ref{fig_orbitShape}.